pulingupta/profile/README.md

 ### What I am expert at

-I am pretty good at architecture and modernization, planning move from legacy to new stack in a typical old code running organization.
+I am pretty good at architecture (both Cloud and Software) and modernization, planning move from legacy to new stack in a typical old code running organization.
 I have worked on digital solutions like CMS, Ecommerce, Web Application Development, also I do have good insight on backend environment.

 My work includes cloud architecture for Azure, designing and architecting Landing Zones recommended by Azure.
 I also work on various automation activitites.
 I use laoguages like terraform, bicep and tools like github actions, azure devops etc